intechstudio/grid-documentation/docs/guides/articles/ableton/blue-hand.md

 The Blue Hand feature within Ableton will allow you to control parameters of a currently selected plugin without the need of MIDI-learning parameters every time to the connected MIDI controller.

-The scripts below support control for 16 parameters, and in the case of an EN16 these will all be assigned to its 16 encoders
+The scripts below support control for up to 16 plugin parameters, and in the case of an EN16 these will all be assigned to its 16 encoders.

 You'll need an installation of at least Ableton Live 9+, since we're going to use a newer feature of Ableton called "User Remote Scripts" [more info about how to find it here](https://help.ableton.com/hc/en-us/articles/206240184-Creating-your-own-Control-Surface-script).

 Plug in your Grid module into your computer directly.
-(In this guide I'm using an EN16 built before May of 2023, or in other words a D51-based Grid)
+(In this guide I'm using an EN16 built before May of 2023, or in other words a D51-based Grid.)

 During this guide, there will be a couple of files you'll have to download.
 These will be marked at the start of each section.